Are my medical costs covered by their insurance?

 As soon as possible, talk with an OKC car accident attorney if you or your family member was injured — a local attorney will help protect your rights, which will likely not be a top priority for other people involved.

 An attorney who helps car crash victims can help you:

 - Find out if the other driver has valid insurance and what type of coverage applies to your situation.

 - Determine who caused the wreck.
 This is typically done by an accident reconstruction specialist if severe injuries or death resulted due to the wreck.

 - Get your current and future medical bills paid.

 - Collect for lost wages if you were required by your doctor to be off work.

 - Receive compensation for permanent injuries along with pain and suffering caused by the wreck.

-Since 1973, the experienced personal injury lawyers at Carr & Carr have successfully obtained compensation for victims of auto accidents.
-If you or a loved one has suffered injuries or losses because of a car wreck, email the car accident lawyers at Carr & Carr Attorneys today or call 877-392-4878.
-We have offices in Tulsa and Oklahoma City, and in Springdale in Northwest Arkansas.
-No matter where you live in Oklahoma, Arkansas or across the U.S., Carr & Carr’s personal injury attorneys can help you if you have been injured in a car wreck.
+If you or a loved one has suffered injuries or losses because of a car wreck, contact the car accident lawyers at Carr & Carr today or call 866-510-0580.
+Our personal injury lawyers in Tulsa and Oklahoma City can help you no matter where you live in Oklahoma.